 - In 1937, the Texas State Board of Education published the results of a statewide school adequacy survey.
 The report included maps of many of the Texas counties with Rosenwald Schools, and is useful in determining their locations.

-If you have infomation regarding the current status of any Rosenwald Schools in Texas, please contact the THC's National Register Coordinator Gregory Smith.
+If you have information regarding the current status of any Rosenwald Schools in Texas, please contact the THC's National Register Coordinator Gregory Smith.